Seton Hall’s Accelerated B.S.N. at GCU

 - Ethics – Healthcare Ethics Preferred (3 credits)

-*Note that for entrance into the Fall 2017 cohort, we will require that these science courses are a grade of “C+” or higher.
+*Note that we will require that these science courses are a grade of “C+” or higher.

 Do I have to wait until I have completed all of the prerequisite courses before applying to the accelerated nursing program?